ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_0_installation.md

 For this course we will use a very handy tool called Anaconda.
 It is basically Python in a box, meaning that it creates a closed environment on your PC which already has Python and a lot of extra packages as well as additional software such as a code editor installed on it.
 This makes the installation as easy as it gets.
 The downside is that the installer is quite large (>800mb).

-To get started, just go to https://www.anaconda.com/download and download the version for your operating system.
+To get started, just go to [Link: the Anaconda website...](https://www.anaconda.com/download) and download the version for your operating system.
 ![Download Page](assets\images\python\0\download.PNG)

 Simply follow the download instructions and leave all the buttons as they are by default.